 If you are on a Paid Adalo plan, you have access to choose from over 1,000 fonts from Google Fonts

-Choosing this options will set the font of the text in your app to be the default font of the device that your users are viewing your app on.
+Choosing this option will set the font of the text in your app to be the default font of the device that your users are viewing your app on.
 For Android and Chromebooks, this is Roboto.
 For iOS and Mac devices, this is San Francisco.
 For Windows 10, this is a font called Segoe UI.

 Most apps, especially those in the app stores, use the Standard System Font rather than customize their fonts.